Skip to content

 Generally no. To be a crime, there must be a 'request for sexual favors'.
 Isolated obscene comments may be a labor sanction or a minor offense, but not necessarily criminal sexual harassment.

-Imprisonment of 3 to 5 months or a fine of 6 to 10 months for the basic offence.
-Where there is abuse of a position of superiority (workplace or hierarchical): 5 to 7 months in prison.
+Imprisonment of 6 to 12 months or a fine of 10 to 15 months, plus special disqualification for 12 to 15 months, for the basic offence (Art.
+184.1 CP).
+Where there is abuse of a position of superiority (workplace or hierarchical, Art.
+184.2 CP): 1 to 2 years in prison plus special disqualification for 18 to 24 months.

 Requesting favors of a sexual nature, for oneself or for a third party, within an employment, teaching or service relationship, creating an intimidating or hostile situation.